epwalsh/dotfiles/README.md

-# Dofiles
+# Dotfiles

-Below is a screenshot of my current vim/tmux setup.
+Below is a screenshot of my current vim/tmux setup in a Unix and Linux environment.

 ![screen_shot.png](screen_shot.png)